The Finance Podcast Launch Checklist: Everything You Need Before Going Live

-This checklist exists because The Podcast Consultant has launched podcasts for asset managers, RIAs, private equity firms, fintechs, and insurance companies, and the failure patterns repeat.
-This article walks you through every task, in sequence, before you publish episode one.
+This checklist was created because, after launching dozens of podcasts in the finance space for high-level firms, we’ve noticed exactly which common mistakes to avoid and what the non-negotiables are for a successful show.
+This article walks you through every task, in sequence, before you publish your first episode.
 It’s organized into seven phases.
 Use it yourself, hand it to your team, or use it to brief an agency.
-The downloadable PDF version at the bottom is the complete formatted tool with tick boxes, a responsible-party column, and notes fields.
+The downloadable PDF version at the bottom linked below is the complete, formatted tool with tick boxes, a responsible-party column, and notes fields.

 How Should You Use This Checklist?